-But soon it may be that Google has an even bigger impact in the typical user’s computing experience.
+But soon it may be that Google has an even bigger impact on the typical user’s computing experience.
 Google is set to release the Chrome Operating System (OS) that replaces the typical OS on a personal computer.
 Instead of booting up the computer and running various applications to get your work done, the system instead would boot up to a browser.
 The browser would then connect to various applications in the cloud, and you would use the remote app for getting things done.
 Please note the Chrome OS is a different product than the currently available Chrome browser, even though the Chrome OS will no doubt incorporate the browser product.

-google chrome os Who Would Use The Google Chrome Operating System?
+Google Chrome os Who Would Use The Google Chrome Operating System?

-While some may decry a browser based operating system as a featureless and gadget free computer, that is exactly the target Google was shooting for.
+While some may decry a browser-based operating system as a featureless and gadget-free computer, that is exactly the target Google was shooting for.
 Linus Upson, Google’s Vice President of Engineering in charge of Chrome, had this to say on the topic:

 The software itself is residing on the remote servers, so you are sure to have the latest copy every time you log in.
 You can work, play, email, chat, watch movies, catch up with friends, and more all without needing user software installed on the local computer.
-And with only a browser running on the system, it makes it easier to keep the system free of viruses, spyware, and other threats.
+With only a browser running on the system, it makes it easier to keep the system free of viruses, spyware, and other threats.

 Of course, such a system is not for everyone.
 Some companies use very special software that runs outside of the browser, and this would require the OS it was designed for.
 Also, there are still some users out there, believe it or not, that are not connected to the web.
-Obviously these users would find a browser only computer to be of little value.
+Obviously, these users would find a browser-only computer to be of little value.

 So, what kind of user would find the Google Chrome OS to be a good fit for their needs?
 Well, it might be good to take a look at these groups, and the answers just might surprise you.

 If you can imagine Google Docs replacing the typical Office software suite, then it immediately opens up a large number of businesses ready to make the leap to the Chrome OS.
-How large a number?
+How large is a number?
 Well, if you can believe Google, that number is around 60 percent!
 Now, would you want to make any guess as to whose piece of pie that is stealing from?
 If you said Microsoft, you would be correct.

 Microsoft is the single largest desktop operating system in use today, and it will be found in most typical businesses.
 On top of that, those businesses will more than likely be running the Microsoft Office Suite.
-So, by going to the Chrome OS and using Google Docs, Microsoft is losing out on both of their flagship products – the OS and the Office Suite.
-And at potential 60% loss, it has Microsoft scrambling.
+So, by going to the Chrome OS and using Google Docs, Microsoft is losing out on both of its flagship products – the OS and the Office Suite.
+And at a potential 60% loss, it has Microsoft scrambling.

 Scrambling, that is, to embrace cloud computing.
 If you remember, Microsoft was slow to the browser game but soon made up time by packaging it with the OS.
 And now Microsoft is doing the same for cloud computing.
 In March 2010, Microsoft CEO Steve Ballmer had this to say about the paradigm:

-About 75 percent of our folks are doing entirely cloud based or entirely cloud inspired; a year from now that will be 90 percent.
+About 75 percent of our folks are doing entirely cloud-based or entirely cloud-inspired; a year from now that will be 90 percent.